-Pruning and Training Systems for Modern Olive Growing summarises the most up-to-date information available on current pruning techniques and training systems.
+Pruning and Training Systems for Modern Olive Growing summarises the information available on current pruning techniques and training systems.
 It specifically addresses the problems faced by growers, professionals and students who are new to olive growing and provides information previously not available in English.

 The fundamental aim of this book is to explain the basic concepts at a practical level.

 It will allow the reader, whether experienced horticulturalist or beginner, to develop his or her own skills and pruning strategy.

 Pruning olive trees

 Criteria for selecting the training system